PavlinaVoutsidou/MartenEventSourcing/README.md

 ## Key Concepts

 - **Event Sourcing**: Instead of persisting the current state, every change to an entity is stored as an event.
 The system state is rebuilt by replaying these events.
-- **CQRS (Command Query Responsibility Segregation)**: Separation of read and write operations to optimize scalability and maintainability.
 - **Domain-Driven Design (DDD)**: The code is structured to model the domain, emphasizing business logic and entities.
 - **Marten**: Acts as both the document database and the event store, simplifying infrastructure by combining persistence and event sourcing in one tool.